memres/music/README.md

 # music
-Listen to ad-free hit music of the world
+Listen to hit music of the world.